 Fact No. 6: Pigs are practically blind

 If there’s an animal that needs glasses, it’s pigs!
-Aside only being able to see certain colors, they also have really bad short-range vision and a limited ability to visually focus.
+Aside from only being able to see certain colors, they also have really bad short-range vision and a limited ability to visually focus.

 Fact No. 7: Pigs have an amazing sense of smell

 They may have poor eyesight, but they make up for it with their excellent sense of smell.
 They’re capable of detecting scents 5 to 7 miles away and up to 25 feet underground!
 That’s why they’re traditionally used to sniff out truffles.

 Fact No. 8: Pigs are louder than jet engines